What inspired you to write The Last Wild?

 What is your availability like?

-For most school visits, I need a minimum of two months notice, and ideally six.
+For physical school visits, I need a minimum of two months notice, and ideally six.
 However, sometimes there are cancellations and last minute changes, so it is always worth checking!
 For online events, I may have more immediate availability.

 With World Book Day/Week visits, whether in person or online, it is advisable to book a year in advance.

 What year groups do you work with?